 This is really important to ask if you have any guests that will require wheelchair-friendly access on your big day.
 You obviously want a great venue, but you also want to make sure that all of your guests can get around the venue with ease so they can enjoy the night.
 Wheelchair ramps, handicap bathroom stalls, and easy-to-access seating are all key things that you should keep in mind when picking out your venue.
 While the majority of venues will comply with the American’s with Disabilities Act’s (ADA) regulations and requirements for handicap accessibility, it’s always a wise idea to check it out yourself.

 5. What’s the restroom situation like?

 Bathrooms may not be at the top of your list when you’re visiting venues, but they should be!
 While they may not be what people remember about your wedding (well, hopefully), they can make or break your event.
 If there aren’t enough, your guests could end up waiting in line instead of hitting the dance floor.
 If they’re not easily accessible to the reception site, you might spend a lot of time walking back and forth to the facilities instead of spending time with your nearest and dearest.
-Other things to pay attention to include the lighting and the number of mirrors in the loo; particularly in the ladies room — touch-ups will be going down at some point and you don’t want to clog up the counters!
+Other things to pay attention to include the lighting and the number of mirrors available for selfies and touch-ups!

 6. Determine the distance between the reception venue and the ceremony site.